yusufm423/inc-safe-flow-path/Readme.md

 ### Dynamic Algorithm

-Here, we aim to store the excess flow fp as it will determine whether a path is safe or not. fp values are generally stored non-positive as its value is stored after path becomes unsafe, but if it is positive then it means that path has ended (we are at the sink).
-In order to do so, we created a vector of structure/class named pathinfo to store all the maximal safe path of each flow decomposition.
+Here, we aim to store the excess flow fp as it will determine whether a path is safe or not. fp values are generally stored non-positive as its value is stored after path becomes unsafe, but if it is positive then it means that pointer r has reached the end (sink).
+In order to do so, we create an array/vector of structure/class named pathinfo to store all the maximal safe path of each flow decomposition.
 Within each structure/class, a 2D table is used.
 A row of {l,r,fp} is pushed into the table, where l,r and fp are sufficient conditions to identify a maximal safe path.
 The idea is that if flow is increased over a flow decomposition or a new edge is added, we can recover the values l,r and fp to verify and further enumerate if the earlier safe path is safe after update or not. **Outflow**: Consider a path $X ={u_1,u_2,...u_k}$ and ${u_i},{u_{i+1}}∈X$, then outflow at i (i is pointing to ${u_i}$) is the sum of all weighted edges $(u_i,v)$, where ${v}$ is any node in graph but ${v≠u_{i+1}}$. <br>
 <br>
 If we look furhter into this approach, we find that this problem can be further categorized into 3 sub-problems:
 <br>(i) right_extension():

 ```
+Require:  user entered flow integer b
 1. Retrieve stored values of safe path i.e. l,r,fp.
-2. Increment the value of fp with input flow.
+2. fp = fp + b
 3. Repeat until fp>0 and r doesn't cross sink node.
     a. fp = fp - (outflow at r).
     b.
 Increment r.